Major U.S. Cellular Carrier Overview - T-Mobile, Verizon and AT&T

 - 5G NW (Nationwide) - Low-band / "Nationwide" 5G.

 Verizon is planning to eventually use longer-range band 13 for 5G (labeled as band n13); however, this seems far off, as many flagship phones (including the latest iPhone and Samsung smartphones) still don't have support for it.
-They can't start that transition without disrupting their LTE-dependent customers.
+Verizon seems likely to keep this band focused on LTE for the time being - since it can't start the transition to 5G without disrupting their LTE-dependent customers.

-Verizon's initial 5G efforts focused on extremely short-range mmWave frequencies (only available in urban areas and venues like airports and stadiums), which it dubbed 5G UW.
+Verizon's initial 5G efforts focused on extremely short-range mmWave frequencies (only available in urban areas and venues like airports and stadiums), but Verizon seemingly slowed new mmWave deployment to a halt in recent years.

 Verizon can roam onto AT&T in some places, so AT&T's key LTE Bands 12, 14, 29, and 30 will help take advantage of this.
 In some areas, Verizon has deployed LTE-LAA (LTE Band 46), but this short-range band will typically only be found in congested urban areas.
 Verizon also uses CBRS spectrum (Band 48) and LTE Band 66 (an extension of Band 4).